digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

   Value serializedPages = pagesAttribute.toValue(Int64::new);

-See :ref:`DAML To Java Type Mapping <daml-codegen-java-primitive-types>` for the Java Bindings value types need to be created in the ``fromValue`` method.
+See :ref:`DAML To Java Type Mapping <daml-codegen-java-primitive-types>` for an overview of the Java Bindings `Value`_ types.

-Note: If the DAML type is a record that has more than one parameterized type, a function for creating the Java Binding values must be supplied for *each* such type.
+Note: If the DAML type is a record or variant with more than one type parameter, you need to pass a conversion function to the ``toValue`` method for each type parameter.

-Deserializing
+Create a value of a generated type from a Java Bindings value
-"""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Analogous to the generated ``toValue`` method, the deserialization method ``fromValue`` takes a function to convert a Java Bindings ``Value`` type to the expected Java type.
+Analogous to the ``toValue`` method, to create a value of a generated type, call the method ``fromValue`` and pass conversion functions from a Java Bindings `Value`_ type to the expected Java type.

 .. code-block:: java